Chapter 9 Why Correlation Fails

 Let the benchmarks equal the means:

-\[ t_X=\mu_X, \quad t_Y=\mu_Y. \]
+\[ t_X=\mu_X, \qquad t_Y=\mu_Y. \]

-From Chapter 2,
+From the directional decomposition introduced in Chapter 2,

-\[ x = x^+ - (-x)^+. \]
+\[ x = x_+ - (-x)_+. \]

-Applying this to deviations:
+Applying this to deviations gives

-\[ X-\mu_X = (X-\mu_X)^+ - (\mu_X-X)^+ \]
+\[ X-\mu_X = (X-\mu_X)_+ - (\mu_X-X)_+ \]

-\[ Y-\mu_Y = (Y-\mu_Y)^+ - (\mu_Y-Y)^+ \]
+\[ Y-\mu_Y = (Y-\mu_Y)_+ - (\mu_Y-Y)_+. \]

 Define